 Data Processing Strategies

 We select the GPS, Galileo and BDS observation of 20 MGEX stations in DOY 255, 2022 (sampling interval 30s), which is listed as Figure 32.
+Users can find the dataset and some examples under './test_case/files'.
+The dataset includes required files to performance PPP solutions.
 The precise satellite orbit and clock products used in PPP experiments provided by the GFZ AC.
 The DCB product is provided by the CAS AC and the Observable-specific Signal Bias (OSB) product is provided by WHU AC.
 In experiments, static and kinematic PPP are tested.
 The coordinate parameters of the static PPP solution are constant estimates, while the coordinate parameters of the kinematics PPP are set as white noise model.
 Since the similar frequencies for B1I and B1C, and the large combined noise, FiPPP software adopts the combination of B3I/B1C and B2a/B1I in the IF PPP model.
 Strategies for PPP solution can refer to Table 2.